 Double Platinum Spark Plug

 In these types, there is a platinum coating on both the center and ground electrodes, which makes them more efficient and last longer.
-It is a great choice for a wasted spark ignition system that exerts more wear on both electrodes.
+It is a fantastic choice for a wasted spark ignition system that exerts more wear on both electrodes.

 Silver Spark Plug